Benburb Street: Housing Proposals

 Dudgeon favoured the idea of building taller houses.
 He believed that people preferred living in taller buildings, as they had access to clean air.
 Freeman used Dudgeon's report as a guide but suggested some changes.
 This included the proposal of three blocks of four-storeys instead of two.
 Improved sanitary conditions and larger rooms.
 Freeman also proposed that all water supply, dust shoot and sanitary accommodation be provided outside, to allow for easy access from all blocks.
 Freeman suggests that this would be more hygienic as it would prevent foul smells entering the lodgings as a result of an out of order unit.

 Other proposals included a men's lodging house containing a wash house, 15 shops, 66 double rooms, and 50 single rooms.
 The double room would cost 6d a week, while the single room would cost between 1s.
 6d. and 2s.
 Freeman's report facilitated accommodation for 600 people at the cost of £20,000, while Dudgeon's report planned for accommodation for 708 people at the cost of £25,000.
-Although there were no architectural drawings in Dudgeon's report it was favoured by the co-operation due to its high density of rooms.
-Therefore the report was sent back to the Dublin Artisans' Dwellings Company for further consideration.
-Dublin Cooperation's recommendations included reducing the number of shops and double rooms while increasing the number of single rooms.
+Although there were no architectural drawings in Dudgeon's report it was favoured by the Corporation due to its high density of rooms.
+Therefore the report was sent back to the Artisans' Dwellings Committee for further consideration.

+Dublin Corporation's recommendations included reducing the number of shops and double rooms while increasing the number of single rooms.
 However, there would now be an annual loss of £30.
 The committee stated that further changes would be made to cover for this loss.

 Outcome of the Housing Scheme

 144 four-storey tenements were built, five of these were ground floor shops.
 These shops cost 10s. per week.
 The shops were a far more lucrative return for the corporation, rather than the rooms which ranged between 1s 6d and 5s.The smaller block located along Eilis street contained 1 large shop and 43 dwellings which had one or two rooms.
 The larger block had 14 ground floor shops and 73 dwellings.
 There was also a men's lodging house that had 72 beds and a wash house.

 An additional women's lodging house was also built, it had 16 beds and cost 4d. per night.
 Cooking facilities were provided for lodgers and food could also be stored for a small fee.
 Lodgers had to follow certain regulations such as no entrance to the building until 6pm, up by 8am and vacate the building by 10am.
 However, permanent lodgers were often allowed to enter during the day to cook dinner.
 The roof space was used for social and leisurely activities.